Tinnitus and hearing loss injuries can be caused by exposure to extreme noise levels and physical trauma.

 - Somers v Genis (Pennsylvania 2020) $50,000: A passenger was struck head-on.
 She suffered bilateral tinnitus and other injuries.
 She also developed recurring headaches and vertigo.
 Her lawsuit alleged that the at-fault driver failed to pay attention to the road.
 She was awarded $50,000 (another example of why you should be wary of arbitration).

 - Meinheit v Jersey Central Power & Light (New Jersey 2019) $1,032,000: A 38-year-old man made contact with exposed ground wire.
 He was electrocuted and went into cardiac arrest.
 The man lacked a heartbeat for ten minutes.
 He remained comatose for three days.
 He suffered significant brain damage.
 He developed memory problems, significant headaches, visual impairments, bilateral hearing loss and tinnitus, chronic trunk and extremity tingling, right-sided weakness, and depression.
-The man and his wife alleged that the electric company’s negligence caused his injuries.
+His lawsuit alleged that the electric company’s negligence caused his injuries.
 They claimed it failed to maintain safe premises, place warning signs or barricades, and regularly inspect and maintain its power lines.
 The defense denied liability and argued, with some success, the plaintiff's negligence caused his injury.
 The jury found the electric company 60 percent liable and the man 40 percent liable.
 They awarded $1,032,000.

 - Livesey v Skidds (Nevada 2019) $10,000,000: A 21-year-old woman was rear-ended by a tractor-trailer.
 She suffered a shearing brain injury and multilevel disc protrusions with radiculopathy.
 The woman developed partial hearing loss, memory problems, and cognitive impairments.
 She underwent three internal fixation procedures.
 The woman alleged that the truck driver’s negligence caused her injuries.
 She claimed he tailgated her, failed to slow down, and failed to maintain an appropriate lookout.
 The defense denied liability.
 The jury ruled in the woman’s favor.
 They awarded her $10,000,000.